ethorneloe/azure-apps-jobs-github-runners/README.md

    ```
    az login
    ```
-2. Fill in the values for the variables below and execute the command.
+2. Fill in the values for the variables below and execute.

    PowerShell
    ```powershell
    $GITHUB_APP_ID='<Your GitHub App ID from earlier in this guide>'